francois2metz/ansible-btsync/README.md

 # Ansible btsync

-Install and manage a btsync server.
+Install and manage a btsync server on Linux.

 * download btsync
 * install it on /usr/local